Custom JavaScript Components

 You will notice the msg

-param here.
-It will automatically generate an input
+property here.
+The editor will automatically generate an

-field for us when we add the component to the “Collider” object:
+input field for it, when we add the component to the “Collider” object:

 Finally, replace the // TODO